 Purpose of document: This document outlines Billinghay Parish Council's policy on identifying and responding to concerns regarding the safeguarding and protection of children and vulnerable adults.
 Dissemination: This policy will be disseminated to all staff and council members and be made available on the parish website Implementation: This document will be accessible via the parish council website and is applicable to all staff and council members.
-Review: This document will be reviewed in 2024 unless there are significant changes in legislation or practice in which case it will be reviewed earlier.
+Review: This document will be reviewed in 2027 unless there are significant changes in legislation or practice in which case it will be reviewed earlier.
 Documents replaced or superseded by this document: This document supports (enter Standards and Legislation: Key related documents: Nil Financial Implications: This document has no financial implications for the Billinghay Parish Council.
-Key word search Raising concerns, Whistleblowing, Whistle blowing, whistleblower, whistle, blow.
+Key word search Raising concerns, vulnerable, abuse